Best Allied Bombers of World War II

 9 Vickers Wellington - UK

-My favourite bomber of the war, the Wellington was a great torpedo bomber though lacked ability to carry heavy bombs and was viewed outdated as soon as the Lancaster and Halifax were released.
+My favorite bomber of the war, the Wellington, was a great torpedo bomber, though it lacked the ability to carry heavy bombs and was viewed as outdated as soon as the Lancaster and Halifax were released.

 10 Boeing B-29 Superfortress - USA

-They're all great bomber but only one ended the war for America, the Superfortress.
-Also one of the first aircraft to feature primative computers and pressurization and capable of delivering the A-Bomb.
+They're all great bombers, but only one ended the war for America: the Superfortress.
+It was also one of the first aircraft to feature primitive computers and pressurization and was capable of delivering the A-bomb.

 This plane almost single-handedly ended the war in the Pacific.
-It had a range, speed, armament, ceiling, and size that blew everything else out of the water.
+It had a range, speed, armament, ceiling, and size that surpassed everything else.

-The B-29.
-The most advanced WWII bomber.
-Rugged, armed to the teeth, and deadly
+The B-29 was the most advanced WWII bomber.
+Rugged, armed to the teeth, and deadly.

 The Contenders